informatics-isi-edu/webauthn/doc/HOWTO_accept_oauth_headers.md

 Make sure the scope that you're using for authentication (which should be in `oauth2_accepted_scopes` in your webauthn_config.json file) is able to retrieve a token with the group scopes.
 There are some sample test programs in .../webauthn2/scripts that can help with that: globus_oauth_client.py can be used to request a bearer token (be sure to edit the script to specify your scope), and globus_test_client.py can be used to send a dependent tokens request to globus (usage is "python globus_test_client.py _token_"), where _token_ is the token output by globus_oauth_client.py.

-If the dependent token requests succeeds but does not include the scope `urn:globus:auth:scope:auth.globus.org:view_identities`, that scope will need to be added as a dependency to your scope by the Globus team.